Chihiro-lee/CADA/README.md

 ## Measurement
 In order to get Vrf local database, The following steps must be performed:
-- Change the version of `core.c/virt_fun.s/secureUpdate.c` to Mearsurement version.
+- Change the version of `virt_fun.s` to Mearsurement version.
 In `TCM/core` folder, modify the correct version of each module to be loaded into the TCM in `Makefile.include` file.
 - Generate the secure deployable image of the TCM using the `make` command from inside the `TCM/` folder.
 This will generate a `deployable.out` binary.
 - Under `toolchain/` path, execute the `python3 ReceiveData.py` command.
 This comman will open serial port and wait for coming data from Prv.
 - Load the `TCM/deployable.out` image on the device, e.g. using Code Composer Studio 'load' function.
 - After receiving data from Prv, the file `data.txt` wili be created in `toolchain/` folder, this file contains the measurement result of Prv.

 ## Runtime evidence collection
 In order to get Prv runtime evidence, The following steps must be performed:
-- Change the version of `core.c/virt_fun.s/secureUpdate.c` to runtime version.
+- Change the version of `virt_fun.s` to runtime version.
 In `TCM/core` folder, modify the correct version of each module to be loaded into the TCM in `Makefile.include` file.
 - Generate the secure deployable image of the TCM using the `make` command from inside the `TCM/` folder.
 This will generate a `deployable.out` binary.
 - Under `toolchain/` path, execute the `python3 Send.py` command.
-This command will open serial port and call API for sending evidence we want to Vrf(The default content of file will send count value to Vrf).
-We can change the content of `Send.py` to send Xor Compute Result.
+This command will open serial port and call API for sending evidence we want to Vrf(The default content of file will send Xor Compute Result to Vrf).
+We can change the content of `Send.py` to send readValue.
 - Under `toolchain/` path, execute the `python3 ReceiveData.py` command.
 This command will open serial port and wait for coming data from Prv.
 - Load the `TCM/deployable.out` image on the device, e.g. using Code Composer Studio 'load' function.
 - After receiving data from Prv, the file `data.txt` wili be created in `toolchain/` folder, this file contains the runtime evidence of Prv.